 For a Non-Identifying Relationship, erwin Data Modeler allows has Null options at both the column and relationship level.

-For a Non-Identifying Relationship, erwin allows you to change the Null options from 'Nulls Allowed' to 'Nulls Not Allowed'.
-It also changes the Null option for the Column from 'Null' to 'Not Null'.
-You can then go to the Column editor and change the 'Not Null' back to 'Null'.
-However, that does not change the nullability in Relationship editor which still shows 'Nulls Not Allowed'.
-Why this inconsistency?
+At the relationship level, updating from 'Nulls Allowed' to 'Nulls Not Allowed', also changes the corresponding Null option for the Column from 'Null' to 'Not Null'.
+However, in the Column editor, switching from 'Not Null' back to 'Null'. does not change the nullability in Relationship editor.
+Why does this occur?